AlexCostello91/improviStation/README.md

 3. Open in VScode, install the devcontainers extension and use the "Reopen in Container" command.

-    When presented with terminal, run:
+    When presented with the terminal, run:

     > composer install